knpuniversity/symfony4/sfcasts/uploads/uploader-service.md

 ## Adding the Logic to new() Action

-And now that all of our logic is isolated, we can easily repeat this in the `new()` action.
-We *do* need these 5 lines or so, but I'm happy with that.
+Now that all of our logic is isolated, we can easily repeat this in the `new()` action.
+We *do* need to copy these 5 lines or so, but I'm happy with that.

-Up in `new()`, add the argument - `UploaderHelper $uploaderHelper` - and inside the `isValid()` block, paste the code.
-This is using the same form, with the same unampped field, so it will all just work.
+Up in `new()`, add the argument - `UploaderHelper $uploaderHelper` - and inside the `isValid()` block, paste!
+This uses the same form, with the same unmapped field, so it'll all just work.

 Next: let's talk about validation.